rsanheim/rsanheim.github.com/resume.md

 title: Resume
 ---

-[Rob Sanheim](mailto:rsanheim@gmail.com) is a senior software engineer with over 20 years of experience building products and systems to solve problems and make people happy.
-He has built software for early-stage startups, consultancies, Fortune 500 companies, and everything in between.
-He loves working with small teams of passionate people to build great software and amazing products.
+[Rob Sanheim](mailto:rsanheim@gmail.com) is a software engineer with over 20 years of experience building successful products and systems.
+He has led teams in building key components at scale for companies as diverse as GitHub, Bold Penguin, Simple.org, and Cognitect.
+He loves working with small teams of passionate people to build high-quality, sustainable software that puts the human experience front and center.

+#### Work Experience
 ## [Simple.org](https://simple.org) &middot; Principal Software Engineer &middot; 2020 - current

 <small> *note: Simple.org is open source, so links below go to the underlying pull requests*</small>